Patti Smith: Career

-In 1967, Smith left Glassboro State College and moved to Manhattan in New York City, where she met photographer Robert Mapplethorpe while working at a bookstore with friend and poet Janet Hamill.
-She and Mapplethorpe had an intense romantic relationship, which was tumultuous as the pair struggled with poverty and Mapplethorpe's sexuality.
-Smith considers Mapplethorpe to be one of the most influential and important people in her life, and referred to him as "the artist of my life" in her book Just Kids.

-Mapplethorpe's photographs of Smith became the covers for Smith's albums, and they remained lifelong friends until Mapplethorpe's death in 1989.
-Smith's book and album The Coral Sea is an homage to Mapplethorpe and Just Kids tells the story of their relationship.
-She also wrote essays for several of Mapplethorpe's books, including one, at Mapplethorpe's request, for his posthumous Flowers.
+Early performances

-Smith went to Paris with her sister in 1969, where she started busking and doing performance art.
-When Smith returned to Manhattan, she lived in the Hotel Chelsea with Mapplethorpe; they frequented Max's Kansas City.
-Smith provided the spoken word soundtrack for Sandy Daley's art film Robert Having His Nipple Pierced, starring Mapplethorpe.
-The same year, Smith appeared with Wayne County in Jackie Curtis's play Femme Fatale.
+In 1969, Smith went to Paris with her sister, and started busking and doing performance art.
+When Smith returned to Manhattan, she lived at the Hotel Chelsea with Robert Mapplethorpe.
+They frequented Max's Kansas City on Park Avenue, and Smith provided the spoken word soundtrack for Sandy Daley's art film Robert Having His Nipple Pierced, starring Mapplethorpe.
+The same year, Smith appeared with Jayne County in Jackie Curtis's play Femme Fatale.
 She also starred in Anthony Ingrassia's play Island.
-As a member of the St. Mark's Poetry Project, she spent the early 1970s painting, writing, and performing.
-On February 10, 1971, accompanied by Lenny Kaye on electric guitar, she gave her first public poetry performance opening for Gerard Malanga.
+As a member of the Poetry Project, she spent the early 1970s painting, writing, and performing.

-Later in 1969, Smith performed one night in Cowboy Mouth, a play she co-wrote with Sam Shepard.
+In 1969, Smith also performed in the one-act play Cowboy Mouth, which she co-wrote with Sam Shepard.
 The published play's notes call for "a man who looks like a coyote and a woman who looks like a crow".
 She wrote several poems about Shepard and her relationship with him, including "for sam shepard" and "Sam Shepard: 9 Random Years (7 + 2)", that were published in Angel City, Curse of the Starving Class & Other Plays (1976).

+On February 10, 1971, Smith, accompanied by Lenny Kaye on electric guitar, opened for Gerard Malanga, which was her first public poetry performance.

-Smith was briefly considered for the lead singer position in Blue Öyster Cult.
-She contributed lyrics to several of the band's songs, including "Debbie Denise", which was inspired by her poem "In Remembrance of Debbie Denise", "Baby Ice Dog", "Career of Evil", "Fire of Unknown Origin", "The Revenge of Vera Gemini", on which she performs duet vocals, and "Shooting Shark".
-She was romantically involved at the time with the band's keyboardist, Allen Lanier.
+Smith was briefly considered as lead singer for Blue Öyster Cult.
+She contributed lyrics to several Blue Öyster Cult songs, including "Debbie Denise", which was inspired by her poems "In Remembrance of Debbie Denise", "Baby Ice Dog", "Career of Evil", "Fire of Unknown Origin", "The Revenge of Vera Gemini", on which she performs duet vocals, and "Shooting Shark".
+At the time, she was romantically involved with Allen Lanier, Blue Öyster Cult's keyboardist.
 During these years, Smith was also a rock music journalist, writing periodically for Rolling Stone and Creem.